Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-with higher order terms in both $u$ and $z$, viz.~uniformly small perturbations depending on $t$ on the loop $\gamma^t$.
-This only shows that the curve $\gamma^t$ performs \emph{almost} $m-1$ complete loops around blow-up time $T$ upon a single loop of small $\gamma^u\subset\Co$.
-Since we have \emph{assumed} a perfectly closing blow-up loop $(\gamma^t,\gamma^{uz})$, however, both loops must close, at some finite integer winding numbers.
+with higher order terms in both $u$ and $z$, viz.~uniformly small perturbations depending on $t-T$ along the local path.
+By \eqref{flow}, local flows in complex time commute.
+Therefore \eqref{tuexpan} extends to the loop $\gamma^t$.
+But this only shows that the curve $\gamma^t$ performs \emph{almost} $m-1$ complete windings around blow-up time $T$, upon a single loop of small $\gamma^u\subset\Co$.
+Since we have \emph{assumed} a discrepancy-free blow-up loop $(\gamma^t,\gamma^{uz})$, on the other hand, both loops must close, at some finite integer winding numbers.
 Therefore expansion \eqref{tuexpan} is sufficient to prove claim \eqref{wtu}. \end{proof}

-In the following sections, we discuss many specific examples.
-For the excluded case $m=1$, at $x=y=0$, see the planar linear case of section \ref{LinC2}.
-For slight generalizations of the explicit scalar Riccati case $m=2$ in \eqref{Ric0}, see also section \ref{Ric} and reduction \eqref{Riclin} to the scalar linear case.
-In section \ref{RecC2}, we discuss an example with $m=-1$.
-In section \ref{Car}, we return to the ODE caricatures \eqref{ODEb}, \eqref{ODEa} of our original Masuda example with $m=2$, the quadratic Fujita PDEs \eqref{PDEw}, \eqref{PDEb}.
-We also discuss the general $m$-homogeneous case, in section \ref{C2m}, and the Hamiltonian case of plane algebraic curves in section \ref{Ham}.
+Our main results, already surveyed in the overview of section \ref{Over} and presented in section \ref{B}, establish the existence of blow-up loops.
+The following sections discuss many specific examples.
+For the excluded case $m\!=\!1$, at $x\!=\!y\!=\!0$, see the planar linear case of section \ref{LinC2}.
+For slight generalizations of the explicit scalar Riccati case $m\!=\!2$ in \eqref{Ric0}, see also section \ref{Ric} and reduction \eqref{Riclin} to the scalar linear case.
+In section \ref{RecC2}, we discuss a reciprocally linear system.
+We address the general $m$-homogeneous case, in section \ref{C2m}, and the Hamiltonian case of plane complex algebraic curves in section \ref{Ham}.
+Section \ref{Fuji} returns to a case study for the crude ODE caricatures \eqref{ODEb}, \eqref{ODEa} of our original Masuda example with $m\!=\!2$: the quadratic Fujita PDEs \eqref{PDEw}, \eqref{PDEb}.
+See section \ref{Con} for a less technical summary.

 Caution is in place, however, concerning continuation after ``complete'' blow-up -- even in real time.
-In the sections to follow, we encounter many examples where the blow-up loop $(\gamma^t,\,\gamma^{uz})$ closes up nicely, without any discrepancies, perhaps after some iterated cycling of $\gamma^t$ around $t=T$.
+In the sections to follow, we encounter many examples where the blow-up loop $(\gamma^t,\,\gamma^{uz})$ closes up nicely, without any discrepancies, perhaps after some iterated cycling of $\gamma^t$ around $t\!=\!T$.
 Any continuation beyond blow-up, however, may require complex $u$ if we insist on real time $t$.
 Or complex time, if we insist on real $u$.
-For explicit cubic examples $m=3$ see figures \ref{figm34}(b) and \ref{figm234}(center).
+For explicit cubic examples, $m\!=\!3$, see figures \ref{figm34}(b) and \ref{figm234}(center).